assogbg/kubernetes_BD/docker-image/reminder.md

 As you might know Kubernetes helps orchestrate containers applications.
 Therefore, it is important to know how to build a docker image in our case.

 For all the training, we will use node.js web API containerized with docker that will allow us to test and highlight Kubernetes capabilities.
+In this section, you will find in each directories the docker images used for the kubernetes exercices.

 ### Node.js web api